Working parents with ADHD children can find balance

-That’s why busy moms should consider feeding their children with nutritious make-ahead meals.
+That’s why working parents with ADHD children should consider feeding their children with nutritious make-ahead meals.
 Many studies show the positive benefits of healthy eating to lower ADHD symptoms.
 Busy moms with ADHD kids can save so much time and lower stress by starting with a healthy, nutritiously dense food plan, create menus that are easy to prepare, and recycle the same shopping list of items weekly.
 Eating healthy requires planning and preparation.
 You’ll know they’re eating well, and you’ll have a bit more time for yourself.

 3. Schedule Everything

 When you’re a mom with ADHD children, things can feel out of control often.
 Add to all those responsibilities running a business.
 When you have so many balls in the air, it’s important to land what you can on your schedule.
 Successful moms in business know the importance of sticking to a schedule.
 It’s a great way to communicate with your family and set boundaries.
 Managing your schedule is best when you create consistent weekly schedule review routines.
 You can accomplish a lot more than you otherwise would when you list weekly priorities and assign time for them on your weekly schedule.

 For moms of children with ADHD, be sure you schedule some time for self-care.
 Self-care must be a priority.
 Creating time for relaxing and pleasant activities in your weekly schedule is one way to be sure you do not overlook them.

 4. Prioritize Tasks Daily